evaldasstu/zonalmaps/README.md

 ##### `Zone`

-This attribute is used to assign objects to groups for displaying boundaries around geographic areas.
+This column is used to assign objects to groups for displaying boundaries around geographic areas.

 To do: add more.